brayden-s-haws/data_sight_ai/README.md

 * AI generated descriptions for each table
 * Data preview and column stats
 * AI generated table relationship details
-* Natural language querying via an LLM-based agent (This is meant to be a proof of concept for how AI tools can help users better understand and work with their data.)
+* Natural language querying via an LLM-based agent (this agent is built with error handling and can recover from errors to generate a valid query)
+(This is meant to be a proof of concept for how AI tools can help users better understand and work with their data.)